SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installation_with_Helm.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

-To remove the Kubernetes secret:
+### Post installation cleanup

+In order to clean up the Kubernetes secret and associated hosted collector one can use the optional cleanup job by setting `sumologic.cleanUpEnabled` to `true`.

+Alternatively the secret can be removed manually with:

 ```bash
 kubectl delete secret sumologic
 ```

-Then delete the associated hosted collector in the Sumo Logic UI.
+and the associated hosted collector can be deleted in the Sumo Logic UI.